10 Ways to Get Out in Cricket: Dismissals Explained

 This comes under law 40 of the laws of cricket and timed out is another exceptionally rare dismissal.

 Timed Out is exceptionally rare and there have been no instances of this in test cricket.
-In the long history of first class cricket, only six batters have been given out in this way.
+In the long history of first class cricket, only seven batters have been given out in this way.
+In 2023, Angelo Mathews became the first batter to be given out Timed Out in test cricket.
+Playing for Sri Lanka against Bangladesh, a broken helmet strap meant that he wasn’t ready within the three minute timeframe.

 10. Retired Out